ccgarant/cardano-cip-50-draft-liesenfelt-supporting-work/new_pool_ranking/cip-50-ranking-equation-notes.md

 ### Fee
-A higher fee should count against the pool.
-Basically less shared rewards after a first cut, fixed amount is taken by the SPO.
+A higher fee should down-rank the pool, and instead of a fixed cost fee and margin fee, they should be simplified into one "fee" variable.

+The $fee$ is now from 0 to 100 percent, or (0.00-1.00).

 100% pool fee should drop the ranking.
-0% pool fees should be a free market choice.
-Sybil attack is protected by the new reward equation and pledge.
-Fee is now from 0 to 100 percent, or (0.00-1.00).
+0% pool fees should be the best ranking and a free market choice.

+Sybil attack is protected by the new reward equation and pledge amount.
+Zero pledge will yield zero rewards.
+A small pledge will have negligible rewards and low ranking.

+The fee mechanism will work by a pool performing the following:
+1. set low fees and establish better ranking
+2. gain stake and delegators, approach pledge leverage 50% threshold
+3. raise fees to accumulate more pledge to raise their pool size, avoid levered knock-down factor
+4. collect more ada, sustain of lose delegators
+5. raise pledge and thus raise pool size, improve the leverage factor
+6. lower fees, get back to good ranking
+7. repeat

 **Less fees, better ranking.**

 $$ ranking = performance * (1-fee) * min\bigg\{\frac{a0}{(2*leverage)},1.0\bigg\} $$

-### Margin

 ## Final Equation

-A 100% pool would have leverage well under limit, would charge low or 0 fee, would make all it's blocks.
+A 100% ranked pool would have leverage well under limit, would charge low fees, would make all it's blocks.

 $$ ranking = performance * (1-fee) * min\bigg\{\frac{a0}{(2*leverage)},1.0\bigg\} $$

-## Ranking System
+## The Ranking System
-Levels of ranking.
-Multiple pools in a ranking level.
-A scoring system akin to academic grade scales (e.g. A+, A, A-, B+, B, B-, C+ ... etc., or 100...90...80...0).
-Could be a bell curve shape.
+Instead of a ranking system in numerical ascending order (e.g. 1,2,3,...n), it is proposed to have a categorical ranking system akin to academic grade scales (e.g. A+, A, A-, B+, B, B-, C+,...F).
+This will most likely be a bell shaped curve, however, the number of pools that can be ranked A+ is unlimited (or should there be a fixed limit?).
+There can be many pools with an A+ 100% grade.
+It is then up to the delegator to decide the goods and services as well as yield to choose a pool.

 **School Grading System**